CircuitVerse/Interactive-Book/contributing_guidelines.md

 ### Figure examples

 Neither Jekyll nor Markdown provide facilities to add captions to images.
 Therefore, instead of using direct inclusion of images in MD syntax, the Jekyll include mechanism is used to generate properly captioned figures in the HTML rendering.
-To use it the figures like this:
+To use it, include a figure like this:

 ```markdown
 {% raw %}